Doryteuthis

-Doryteuthis is a genus of squid from the waters of the western Atlantic and eastern Pacific off the coast of the Americas species are the common inshore squids of American waters.
+Doryteuthis is a genus of squid from the waters of the western Atlantic and eastern Pacific, off the coast of the Americas.
+The various species are the common inshore squids of American waters.
 Some species are important quarry species for fisheries.

 In Doryteuthis the tentacular clubs are expanded and bear suckers in 4 series.
 The hectocotylus is on the left ventral arm IV with unmodified suckers near the base, lack of a ventral crest while the reduced on elongated stalks form papillae on the dorsal series or on both dorsal and ventral series.
 The fins are situated in a posterior position.
 The spermatophore has a short, cement body cement body and they do not have any photophores.

 Taxonomy

 Doryteuthis is divided into two subgenera, Amerigo and Doryteuthis.
 The species in each subgenus are: